IndexCoop/index-ui/CONTRIBUTING.md

 ## <a href="#table-of-contents">↑</a> **Getting Started**

-***

 GitHub is structured in a way that allows us to manage `index-ui` through the use of forks from the original repository.
-When you want to begin working on a project for `index-ui`, the first thing you will need to do is create your own fork from the master at `SetProtocol/index-ui`.
+When you want to begin working on a project for `index-ui`, the first thing you will need to do is create your own fork from the master that can be found at `SetProtocol/index-ui`.
 If you are new to GitHub, then we recommend this [Quickstart guide][15] before getting started, or you can sharpen up your vocabulary skills by reviewing some commonly referenced terms in the [GitHub glossary][16].

 &nbsp;